4 semesters of college-level Spanish or the equivalent

 Sample Enrollment (12-18 U.S. semester credit hours):

-- IFSA Contemporary Issues in Public Health (3 U.S. semester credit hours): As part of the course, students will participate in all Hoy En Tu Comunidad (UADY student organization with public health focus) field projects or do a service project at UADY’S Unidad de Inserción Social.
+- IFSA Contemporary Issues in Public Health in the Yucatan (3 U.S. semester credit hours): As part of the course, students will participate in all Hoy En Tu Comunidad (UADY student organization with public health focus) field projects or do a service project at UADY’S Unidad de Inserción Social.
 Students will also visit a Mayan community to meet a midwife, a bonesetter, and an herbal doctor, among other related activities.

 - 1-2 Health-related courses at the UADY (3 U.S. semester credit hours) which may include: